mgtera200/Master-Embedded-System/PROJECTS/[ teraRTOS ]/README.md

 - Each part of this project contributes significant enhancements and insights, facilitating a systematic evolution of the RTOS.
 Through structured exploration and experimentation, this project offers invaluable learning opportunities for enthusiasts and professionals aspiring to delve into RTOS development for embedded systems.

+# Features

+- Task Context Switch/Restore
+- Tasks Queue/Buffers
+- Scheduling Algorithm
+	- Preemptive based on priority
+	- Round-robin for tasks which have the same priority
+- Wait function to eliminate the task for a certain time (ticks)
+- Mutual Exclusion ( Mutex )